dfinity/motoko/design/scoped-await.md

 ## Examples:

-(These need fixing for typos below but are all coded in
+(These examples and more are all coded in

 * [general_await.mo](../test/run-stub/general_await.mo) (no-sugar)
 * [general_await_implicit.mo](../test/run-stub/general_await_implicit.mo) (with sugar)